epfl-ada/ada-2023-project-lasempanadas/datastory.md

 <span style="color: red;">network by language plot de remi.
 Idealement ajouter les autres components non connectés pour montrer les distributions de tout notre dataset, et de pouvoir en dire plus</span>

-We loved this graph, as it quite clearly shows that the cinema industry, for better or for worst, is very segregated between countries.
-There is very little collaboration between Hollywood and Bollywood, as evidenced by the *very few* weak links between the two communities, but there is actually no collaboration between either of these two giants and <span style="color: red;">studios in other languages such as french or german</span>!
+We loved this graph, as it quite clearly shows that the cinema industry, for better or for worst, is very segregated between languages.
+There is very little collaboration between what is most likely Hollywood and Bollywood, as evidenced by the very few weak links between the two communities.

 As a next step, we are very interested in looking at centrality.
 Due to the nature of our network, the centrality would be very heavily biased toward those weak links between Hollywood and Bollywood, which would also hold no guarantees with respect to their fame. <span style="color: red;">ajouter analyse des weak links?</span>